Credo aims to declare the gospel, as we gathergrowgive

 Credo is a Christian student group at the University of Technology Sydney.
 We’re a multicultural, inter-denominational, inter-faculty group that welcomes anyone who wants to know more about Jesus.
-We do this by reading and discussing the Bible together in our Small Groups and at our Public Talks.
+We do this by reading and discussing the Bible together in our Small Groups and at PLuS.
 We are part of a national movement – the Australian Fellowship of Evangelical Students (AFES).

 Our mission in Credo is to become such communities of God’s people within UTS that everyone is confronted with the magnificent truth of Jesus Christ.